 - Action – If you are to take control of your life you must take action!

 I believe that by setting intentional goals and embracing change, each of us can live proactive lives.
 This will lead to a life of greater joy and purpose than we have ever experienced before.
-Join me in making 2019 a proactive year!
+Join me in making the rest of 2020 a proactive year!